badhairgames/playground/README.md

-# Satellite Game
+# Thingy Game
-Enemy satellites are in the skies.
+Enemy thingies are in the skies.
 Shoot them down!

-# Credits
-[Space Background](https://www.publicdomainpictures.net/en/view-image.php?image=413623&picture=stars-sky-space-background) by Martina Stokow (CC0 Public Domain)
+This is just a playground project to test out random ideas.